mafudge/dps-thesis/Draft-Thesis.md

 will be able to write code in less time, improving productivity.
 Talk about "vibe coding" and Lovable, Bolt, Replit and Cursor.

+TODO: Complete the literature review....

 IMPORTANT: The gap in the literature is tying the AI use to the grade!
 Point to studies showing how students use AI and that it may be helpful or harmful.
 Also find studies on superficial learning and impacts on grades ( just learning in general).

-Other learning strategies strategic like gaining a deeper understanding.
+Other learning strategies are strategic like gaining a deeper understanding.

 **3.0 Methods**
 ===============